Cypher-Laboratory/Alice-s-Ring/packages/documentation/docs/alice-s-ring.md

 Alice's Ring includes implementations in:

 1. **TypeScript**: Ideal for front-end development and integration into web applications, allowing for easier interaction with blockchain systems.
-2. **Rust**: Known for its performance and security, the Rust library provides a robust and safe implementation of ring signature schemes, suitable for high-performance decentralized applications.
+2. **Rust**: Known for its performance and security, the Rust library provides a robust implementation of ring signature schemes, suitable for high-performance in your applications.
 3. **Solidity**: Designed for the Ethereum ecosystem, the Solidity library enables the use of ring signatures directly within smart contracts, promoting privacy in on-chain transactions.
 4. **Cairo**: A language tailored for StarkNet, a Layer-2 scaling solution for Ethereum, the Cairo library allows developers to use ring signatures efficiently within the StarkNet ecosystem.